software-mansion-labs/expo-brownfield-target/docs/manual-setup.md

 publishBrownfield(All|Debug|Release)PublicationTo<Repository name>
 ```

 Where `All`, `Debug` and `Release` specifies if both or only debug or release variants should be published.
-Repository name is based on the block names passed in `build.gradle` in PascalCase convention (first character of each word capitalized) and suffixed with `Repository`.
+Repository name is based on the block names passed in `build.gradle` in PascalCase convention (first character of each word capitalized) and suffixed with `Repository` (with exception for `MavenLocal` which doesn't include any suffix).
 For example:

-TODO: Write about exception for Maven Local?

 ```bash
 # For the default Maven repository